stustanet/stustanet-website/content/_index.en.md

 {{% two-columns %}}{{% column %}}

-StuStaNet is an association in the Studentenstadt Freimann that operates a computer network connecting the Studentenstadt as well as the dormitory Max-Bill-Straße 67 to the Internet.
-The network, which is operated entirely by volunteers, has about {{< users >}} users.
+StuStaNet is a registered association in the Studentenstadt Freimann that operates a computer network connecting about {{< users >}} users in the Studentenstadt as well as the dormitory Max-Bill-Straße 67 to the Internet.
+The network is operated entirely by volunteers.

 ## Become a Member